Darwin T. Turner Scholars Program

 To qualify for consideration, incoming freshmen must:

-- Be an Ohio resident or eligible for in-state or discounted tuition rates
+- Be an Ohio resident, eligible for in-state or discounted tuition rates, or be eligible for the UC National Outreach Award

 - Be a graduating high school senior or have not been previously enrolled post-high school as a student at a college/university